 Homacki said he likes to buy from local farms and producers as much as possible, and he changes the menu for special events like holidays and according to what's in season.

 And it looks like Homacki and general manager David Montague will be plenty busy for this holiday.
-Doylestown Patch users chose The Freight House as their favorite Valentine's Day destination in our poll this week.
+Doylestown Patch users chose as their in our poll this week.

 For more information, call 215.340.1003 or www.thefreighthouse.net.